isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-garden-hose-as-a-landscaping-guide/index.md

 Once the main lines are in place, start shaping the boundaries of your garden beds and borders.
 * **Create Flowing Curves:** Aim for long, graceful curves rather than tight, abrupt turns.
 Organic curves tend to look more natural and are easier to maintain (e.g., mowing around them).
 * **Consider Depth:** Think about how deep you want your beds to be.
 A bed that's too narrow might look insignificant and restrict plant choices.
 For house-adjacent beds, a depth of 3-5 feet is often a good starting point, allowing for multiple layers of plants.
-* **Adjust and Refine:** Continually step back and view your lines from different angles�from your patio, from various windows, from the street.
+* **Adjust and Refine:** Continually step back and view your lines from different anglesfrom your patio, from various windows, from the street.
 Does the shape feel balanced?
 Does it flow well?
 Does it look too large or too small?
 Nudge the hose until the curves feel just right.

 ### Step 4: Visualize Pathways and Flow
 If your design includes new pathways, use the hose to define their edges.